macs30113-s26/final-project-reddit-mentalhealth/README.md

 ### Scalability Benchmarking

 Finally, I evaluated the scalability of the workflow by running the preprocessing pipeline on multiple data fractions (10%, 50%, and 100% samples).

-Benchmarking was conducted to assess how processing performance changed as data volume increased and to verify that the Spark-based workflow remained efficient when scaling to larger datasets.
+The workflow completed in **3.60 seconds** for the 10% sample, **2.48 seconds** for the 50% sample, and **2.35 seconds** for the full dataset.
+The relatively stable runtime suggests that the distributed Spark workflow can process larger datasets without substantial increases in execution time.

 ## Contribution Summary

 Overall, my contribution centered on designing a scalable text-processing infrastructure for Reddit mental health data.
-This pipeline transformed raw social media text into structured analytical datasets, supported exploratory analysis, and created reusable Parquet datasets that enabled subsequent group-level analyses.
+This pipeline transformed raw social media text into structured analytical datasets, generated descriptive insights regarding language use and community engagement, and produced reusable Parquet datasets that enabled subsequent group-level analyses.
+The results suggest that the r/mentalhealth community is characterized by highly personal narratives, strong peer support, and sustained growth in participation over time.

 ----------------------------------------------------------